MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## RevoScaleR compute contexts and data sources

-Support for data sources can vary depending on the compute context.
+Remote computing is available for specific data sources on selected platforms.
+The following tables document the supported combinations.

 ### Compute contexts